dotnet/csharpstandard/standard/lexical-structure.md

 > 1. For information on the Unicode character classes mentioned above, see *The Unicode Standard*. *end note*

-> 2. The ANTLR semantic predicates above: `IsLetterCharacter`, `IsCombiningCharacter`, `IsDecimalDigitCharacter`, `IsConnectingCharacter` and `IsFormattingCharacter`; are informative *only*.
+> 2. The ANTLR semantic predicates above (`IsLetterCharacter`, `IsCombiningCharacter`, `IsDecimalDigitCharacter`, `IsConnectingCharacter` and `IsFormattingCharacter`) are informative *only*.
 How a compiler enforces the restriction on the allowable
 *Unicode_Escape_Sequence* values is an implementation issue. *end note*

 > 3. The explicit rules for identifiers depend on the implicit rules introduced by literal strings in the grammar:
->> - Keywords and contextual keywords occur in the grammar as literal strings and from these implicit lexical token rules are created which are ordered before the explicit lexical rules ([§7.2.3](lexical-structure.md#723-lexical-grammar)).
+>    - Keywords and contextual keywords occur in the grammar as literal strings.
+Implicit lexical token rules are created from these literal strings.
+These implicit rules are ordered before the explicit lexical rules ([§7.2.3](lexical-structure.md#723-lexical-grammar)).
->> - Therefore fragment `Available_Identifier` will not match keywords or contextual keywords as the lexical rules for those precede it.
+>    - Therefore fragment `Available_Identifier` will not match keywords or contextual keywords as the lexical rules for those precede it.
->> - Fragment `Escaped_Identifier` will effectively include keywords and contextual keywords as part of the longer token starting with an `@`.
+>    - Fragment `Escaped_Identifier` will effectively include keywords and contextual keywords as part of the longer token starting with an `@`.
->> - `identifier` is a parser rule, as are those for `keyword` and `contextual_keyword` ([§7.4.4](lexical-structure.md#744-keywords)), as they do not define a new token kinds but rather represent a grouping of other tokens.
+>    - `identifier` is a parser rule, as are `keyword` and `contextual_keyword` ([§7.4.4](lexical-structure.md#744-keywords)), as they do not define a new token kinds but rather represent a grouping of other tokens.
->> - `identifier` includes `contextual_keyword` ([§7.4.4](lexical-structure.md#744-keywords)) so that contextual keywords are treated as identifiers except where they explicitly occur in the parser grammar as contextual keywords.
+>    - `identifier` includes `contextual_keyword` ([§7.4.4](lexical-structure.md#744-keywords)) so that contextual keywords are treated as identifiers except where they explicitly occur in the parser grammar as contextual keywords.

 > *end note*